haacked/haacked.com/_posts/archived/2005-04-08-family-guy-uncancelled-long-live-stewie.aspx.markdown

 ---
 layout: post
-title: "Family Guy Uncancelled.
-Long Live Stewie!"
+title: Family Guy Uncancelled.
+Long Live Stewie!
 date: 2005-04-08 -0800
 comments: true
 disqus_identifier: 2602
 categories: []
+redirect_from: "/archive/2005/04/07/family-guy-uncancelled-long-live-stewie.aspx/"
 ---

 ![Stewie](/images/Stewie.jpg) This is old news, but I am so glad that the [Family Guy is "uncancelled"](http://www.fox.com/familyguy/).
 It truly is of "The Simpsons" caliber of humor.